jacobstr/matura/README.md

 CLI
 ===

-The cli defaults to recursive traversal of the provided path.
-It currently picks up all `.php` files.
+	./mat test <path> [--filter=] [--grep=]

 Tests can be filtered by filename using the `--filter` option.
-If you wish to filter specific tests within a suite, use `--grep`.
-Matura will be clever enough to run the requisite before/after hooks.
+If you wish to filter specific tests within a suite/file, use `--grep`.
+Matura will be clever enough to run the requisite before/after hooks - hopefully.
+This is a bit fresh.